ModelInference/perfume-frontend/README.md

 `  #include "./template/css_template.html"` includes the css files into the template.
 The main template is index_template.html, which generates index.html.

 To deploy, see [how to deploy Perfume](https://bitbucket.org/bestchai/perfume-frontend/wiki/How%20to%20deploy%20Perfume).

+This project is distributed under the MIT license.
+For more info, see LICENSE.md.